codereport/codereport.github.io/_posts/2021-09-06-HOPLIVTripReport.md

 * [2007 - HOPL III (San Diego, CA, USA)](https://en.wikipedia.org/wiki/History_of_Programming_Languages#HOPL_III)
 * [2021 - HOPL IV (Online)](https://en.wikipedia.org/wiki/History_of_Programming_Languages#HOPL_IV)

 HOPL IV took place from June 20 to 22.
-HOPL IV was originally supposed to take place in 2020, but due to COVID is was postponed to 2021 and happened virtually.
+HOPL IV was originally supposed to take place in 2020, but due to COVID it was postponed to 2021 and happened virtually.

 ## Talks